mfouda/epsilon/docs/index.rst

     [ 1.08194075]]
 ..

-For further details on the design and implementation of the Epsilon compiler and solver, refer to the full paper [#epsilon]_.
+The documention provided here provides a high-level overview of the basic design and implementation of Epsilon, for a more complete description, refer to the reference paper [#epsilon]_.

 .. [#epsilon] `Convex programming with fast proximal and linear operators
 	      <http://arxiv.org/abs/1511.04815>`_.
 Matt Wytock, Po-Wei Wang and
-	      J. Zico Kolter, 2015.
+	      J. Zico Kolter, *Preprint*, 2015.

 .. toctree::
    :maxdepth: 2
    :hidden:

    quick_start
+   compiler
+   solver
    proximal_operators
    examples
    benchmarks